al3xandr3/al3xandr3.github.io/pages/quotes.md

 ### 2011

-> data,data, data! a semantic web use case on christmas: [al3xandr3.github.com](http://al3xandr3.github.com/2011/12/18/data.html)
+> data,data, data! a semantic web use case on xmas: [al3xandr3.github.com](http://al3xandr3.github.com/2011/12/18/data.html) {: title="21/12/2011"}
-{: title="21/12/2011"}

 > Think we don't realize yet how much of flying blind we do at the moment compared to the data driven future in health education business etc